francescoruggieri/francescoruggieri.github.io/_pages/about.md

 ## Work in Progress

-sTIFled Budgets: The Welfare Implications of Tax Increment Financing Districts
+**sTIFled Budgets: The Welfare Implications of Tax Increment Financing Districts**

+**Estimating the Production Function of Local Governments in the United States**

+**The Incidence of Property Tax Changes on Homeowners and Renters: Evidence from Italy**

 [//]: This java script is the button to show abstract
 <script>